-Ney Glage 2 (Thep 5 d Thep 4) Statutory Science Curriculum that the life processes common to humans and other animals include nutrition, movement, growth and reproduction about the main stages of the human life cycle that micro-organisms are living organisms that are often too small to be seen, and that they may be beneficial or harmful [for example, in causing disease].
-That pressure to behave in an unacceptable or risky way can come from a variety of sources, including people they know, and how to ask for help and use basic techniques for resisting pressure to do wrong To be aware of different types of relationship, including marriage and those between friends and families, and to develop the skills to be effective in relationships That differences and similarities between people arise from a number of factors, including cultural, ethnic, racial and religious diversity, gender and disability ur planned RSE provision.
-These are taken from the Cambridgeshire Primary Personal Development Programme Framework for P rep 3 and Prep 4 The se areas will be covered usi ng the CPPDP units Sex and Relationships SR3 and SR4.
-Those in bold text are directly lir Knowledge (PSHE) ls (PSHE) Attitudes (PSHE) How are males and females different and what are Why is it important to keep clean? • What can my body do and how is it the different parts called?
-What am I responsible for now and how special? • What are the main stages of the human life cycle? will this change?
-How do parents and carers care for How do different illnesses and diseases spread and what can be do to provide this? • What can I do for myself to stay clean and babies? what can I do to prevent this? how will this change in the future? • What does it mean to be ' Below are questions children will engage with as part of our wider Wellbeing programme and in other taught areas of PSHE.
-Knowledge (PSHE)Skills (PSHE)Attitudes (PSHE) What risks are there to my safety, my friendships and nunicate my emotions? • How can I have a healthy lifestyle? my feelings? with difficult emotions?
-How am I changing as I grow up? vhen relationships people have? change?
-When might I need to break a promise or tell a secret?
-What changes have I already experienced and might I experience in the future?
+Statutory • that the life processes common to humans and • that the life processes common to humans and other animals include nutrition, movement, growth and reproduction • about the main stages of the human life cycle about the main stages of the human life cycle • that micro-organisms are living organisms that causing disease]. that micro-organisms are living organisms that are often too small to be seen, and that they may be beneficial or harmful [for example, in causing disease].
+Non- statutory PSHE Curriculum most relevant to RSE On recognise as they approach puberty, how people's emotions change at that time and how to deal with their feelings towards themselves, their family and others in a positive way About how the body changes as they approach puberty To recognise the different risks in different situations and then decide how to behave responsibly, includingjudging what kind of physical contact is acceptable and unacceptable That their actions affect themselves and others, to care about other people's feelings and to try to see things from their point of view from a variety of sources ask for help and use bas wrong To be aware of different those between friends a effective in relationships That differences and sim nilarities between people arise from a ding cultural, ethnic, racial and religious The following section gives the questions our children will engag · · · · · · · · · · · · · · · · · · · · · - Personal Development Programme Framework for Year 3/4 Thes x and Relationships SR3 and SR4.
+Those in bold text are directly linked to the compulsory elements of the N 1 (DOLLE) Knowledge (PSHE) kills (PSHE) Attitudes (PSHE) How are males and females different and what are the Why is it important to keep clean?
+What can my body do and how is it different parts called?What are the main stages of the human life cycle?
+What am I responsible for now and how will this change? special?How do parents and carers care for What are the main stages of the numan the cycle?
+How do different illnesses and diseases spread and this change? • What can I do for myself to stay clean and babies? what can I do to prevent this? how will this change in the future?
+What does it mean to be 'grown up'?
+Below are questions children will engage with as part of our wider Wellbeing programme and in other taught areas of PSHE.
+Knowledge (PSHE) Skills (PSHE) Attitudes (PSHE) What risks are there to my safety, my friendships and my municate my emotions?
+How can I have a healthy lifestyle?